 - 1. Several categories of "faculty" are used throughout the Faculty Manual.
 Unless otherwise specified, the following definitions apply: - a.
-Special faculty includes those who have been hired under the various titles for special faculty (CHAPTER III D. 2.).
+Special faculty includes those who have been hired under the various titles for special faculty (CHAPTER IV B. 2.). - b.

-- b.
 Regular faculty are a subset of the Faculty defined in the Constitution of the Faculty of Clemson University.
-The regular faculty includes those individuals with appointments as Professor, Associate Professor, Assistant Professor, Instructor and the corresponding Librarian Ranks (CHAPTER III D. 1.) and no duties consistent with Administrative faculty as described below. - c.
-Administrative faculty include but are not limited to those faculty members appointed to the following positions: department chairs, school directors, college deans, the dean of the Library, the Provost, the President of the University, the Associate Provosts, and any academic administrators identified as Administrative faculty in CHAPTER VI.
-Additionally, any faculty member whose job duties include the establishment of goals and percentage of emphasis, assignment of workload, annual FAS Evaluation or salary determination (CHAPTER IV E.) for one or more other regular, special or administrative faculty (with the exception of those faculty supported exclusively by external funds, including PSA funds) is considered to be a member of the administrative faculty rather than the regular faculty. - d.
-The term "Faculty", with a capital "F", is defined in the Constitution of the Faculty of Clemson University.
-It includes tenured and tenure-track faculty with appointments of instructor through full professor.
+The regular faculty includes those individuals with appointments as Professor, Associate Professor, Assistant Professor, Instructor and the corresponding Librarian Ranks (CHAPTER IV B. 1.) and no duties consistent with Administrative faculty as described below. - c.
+Administrative faculty include but are not limited to those faculty members appointed to the following positions: department chairs, school directors, college deans, the dean of the Library, the Provost, the President of the University, the Associate Provosts, and any academic administrators identified as Administrative faculty in CHAPTER VIII.
+Additionally, any faculty member whose job duties include the establishment of goals and percentage of emphasis, assignment of workload, annual FAS Evaluation or salary determination (CHAPTER V E.) for one or more other regular, special or administrative faculty (with the exception of those faculty supported exclusively by external funds, including PSA funds) is considered to be a member of the administrative faculty rather than the regular faculty. - d.
+The term "Faculty", with a capital letter "F", is defined in the Constitution of the Faculty of Clemson University.
+It includes tenured and tenure-track faculty with appointments of Professor, Associate Professor, Assistant Professor, Instructor and the corresponding Librarian Ranks.
 It does not exclude those with administrative appointments, such as the President of the University, the Provost, and deans.
 Using the definitions above, the Faculty are the union of the regular faculty and the administrative faculty. - e.
-The term "faculty", with a lower case "f", refers to the union of the regular faculty, the special faculty and the administrative faculty.
+The term "faculty", with a lower case letter "f", refers to the union of the regular faculty, the special faculty and the administrative faculty.
 It is a generic term.

-CHAPTER III THE FACULTY
+CHAPTER IV THE FACULTY